Skip to main content

 3. Add US employees

 You can add employees via the People page.
 This step should be done as soon as possible so employees can start onboarding.
-See: How to add and onboard a US employee.
+See the How to add and onboard a US employee article for more details.

 4. Onboard US employees